 The licensing team host free landlord training days, currently provided by the National Residential Landlord Association.
 The training covers everything landlords need to know from pre-tenancy checks, managing the tenancy successfully and how to legally end it, and updates landlords on the latest legislation changes.
 It also offers landlords and agents the opportunity to network and learn from each other’s experiences operating in Burnley.
 Contact the licensing team at firstname.lastname@example.org or by phone on 01282 425011 to express an interest in our next training days.

 The licensing team also send out updates to landlords with details of any relevant legislation changes affecting them.
 Read the latest landlord newsletter here.

-We will also work with partner agencies, such as the Council's antisocial behaviour team, SMILE mediation and tenancy support services to ensure landlords, agents and tenants have access to support to enable them to be successful in the tenancies.
+We also work with partner agencies, such as the Council’s antisocial behaviour team, SMILE mediation and tenancy support services to ensure landlords, agents and tenants have access to support to enable them to be successful in their tenancies.

-Management Orders are a last resort; they take away responsibility from the landlord, whereas licensing enables us to work with landlords, to ensure that skills and standards are up to scratch and that knowledge and good practice is spread throughout Trinity and beyond.
+Management Orders are a last resort; they take away responsibility from the landlord, whereas licensing enables us to work with landlords, to ensure that skills and standards are up to scratch and that knowledge and good practice is spread throughout the licensing areas and beyond.

 Visit the Private Landlords section of our website for information on landlord’s wider roles and responsibilities including outside of selective licensing areas.